ewaldmire/ascender/docs/docsite/rst/administration/clustering.rst

 Important considerations to note in the new clustering environment:

-- PostgreSQL is still a standalone instance and is not clustered. climber does not manage replica configuration or database failover (if the user configures standby replicas).
+- PostgreSQL is still a standalone instance and is not clustered. ascender does not manage replica configuration or database failover (if the user configures standby replicas).

-- When spinning up a cluster, the database node should be a standalone server, and PostgreSQL should not be installed on one of climber nodes.
+- When spinning up a cluster, the database node should be a standalone server, and PostgreSQL should not be installed on one of ascender nodes.

-- PgBouncer is not recommended for connection pooling with climber.
-Currently, climber relies heavily on ``pg_notify`` for sending messages across various components, and therefore, PgBouncer cannot readily be used in transaction pooling mode.
+- PgBouncer is not recommended for connection pooling with ascender.
+Currently, ascender relies heavily on ``pg_notify`` for sending messages across various components, and therefore, PgBouncer cannot readily be used in transaction pooling mode.

 - The maximum supported instances in a cluster is 20.

 - All instances should be reachable from all other instances and they should be able to reach the database.
-It is also important for the hosts to have a stable address and/or hostname (depending on how the climber host is configured).
+It is also important for the hosts to have a stable address and/or hostname (depending on how the ascender host is configured).

 - All instances must be geographically collocated, with reliable low-latency connections between instances.